Zakir-Ansari/blockchain/1. Smart Contracts/README.md

 ![](../Resources/Smart%20Contracts/ERC20-Deploy.gif)

-## Interaction with out token
+## Interaction with our token

 Remember?
 When deployed, our smart contract should have issued 1000 tokens to our wallet!
 If you watch, right above the Deploy button, there’s the “account” field:

 ![](../Resources/Smart%20Contracts/ERC20-Details.JPG)

-That’s the **address of the wallet we used to deploy our ERC20 Token contract**, we can say that because there’s some Ethereum missing, the Gas fees we paid to deploy the contract on the Ethereum Virtual Machine.
+That’s the **address of the wallet we used to deploy our ERC20 Token contract**, we can say that because some Ethereum is missing, the Gas fees we paid to deploy the contract on the Ethereum Virtual Machine.

 Under deployed section, you will see all ERC20 methods, that your contract inherited or implemented: